 Fixed-Dose Combination Tablets:

 |Dosing Recommendations||Selected Adverse Events|

-- Metabolism: Rilpivirine is a cytochrome P (CYP) 3A substrate and requires dose adjustments when administered with CYP 3A-modulating medications.
+- Metabolism: Rilpivirine is a cytochrome P450 (CYP) 3A substrate and requires dose adjustments when administered with CYP3A-modulating medications.

 - A patient’s medication profile should be carefully reviewed for potential drug interactions before rilpivirine is administered.

 - Coadministering rilpivirine with drugs that increase gastric pH may decrease plasma concentrations of rilpivirine